 While the train network in China is expansive, the bus network is even more so.
 Trains connect larger cities and of course have stops along the way.
-But there are hundreds of towns and villages where trains don't go and these are connected by bus.
-If you are really hoofing it and seeing the countryside of China, then you'll probably find yourself taking a bus or two.
+But there are hundreds of towns and villages where trains don't go, and these are connected by bus.
+If you are really hoofing it through the countryside of China, then you'll probably find yourself taking a bus or two.

-To find out bus connections you can of course look them up online, but information online can be unreliable.
+Bus connection information is available online, of course, but this information can be unreliable.
 Local travel agencies should have the most up-to-date information and might even be able to help you purchase tickets in advance.
-If this isn't an option, ask someone in your hotel to help you find out about bus schedules and if they can't (or won't, although I can't imagine hotel or inn staff not helping), the most reliable way to directly to the bus terminal itself.
-Tickets are usually purchased the day of travel, often on the bus itself.
+If this isn't an option, ask someone in your hotel to help.
+If they can't, the most reliable method is to directly call the bus terminal itself.
+Tickets are usually purchased the day of travel, often on the bus.

 Different Types of Buses

-Buses can differ based on the route and proximity to large cities.
+Bus models can differ based on the route and proximity to large cities.
 Generally speaking, buses from large cities, on the Shanghai-Hangzhou route, for example, are new and clean.
 You might find buses on more remote routes less new and less clean.

 On longer routes, there are sleeper buses that travel overnight.
 Each passenger gets a sleeping berth in order to spend the night in relative comfort on the overnight journey.

 Highways and Roads

 Roads are being constantly improved and new superhighways are being built all over China.
 For example, work on the G6, a highway is in progress that will connect Beijing with Lhasa, ending in Xining.
 But as quickly as roads are improved, people buy cars.
 Roads can get extremely crowded, especially in high-travel seasons such as October holidays and Chinese New Year.
 The most horrific of these was a sixty-mile traffic jam into Beijing in 2010 that lasted for weeks.